dalehamel/mctop-tool-example/docs/00500-usdt-prototype-mcsnoop.md

 ```

 But this wasn't really a `top`-like tool, it just prints results as it gets
 data.
-To see how this migth be done, I checked out some of Brendan Gregg's
+To see how this might be done, I checked out some of Brendan Gregg's
 examples from his now book's repo, and came across `slabratetop.bt`:

 ```{.awk include=src/bpf-perf-tools-book/originals/Ch14_Kernel/slabratetop.bt startLine=16 endLine=35}